Cloud Infrastructure for Reliable Live Streaming

 Built-in recovery mechanisms handle encoder disconnections automatically.

-Destination Delivery Layer
+Destination Delivery

-Independent delivery layer continues if your encoder disconnects.
+Stream delivery continues if your encoder disconnects.

 Each destination receives streams independently.
 Encoder or platform failures don't affect other destinations or require reconfiguration.